xwu/xwu-swift-numerics/fp-part-1.md

 is it the least representable _positive_ value if the platform supports subnormal values: in C, that value is known as `FLT_TRUE_MIN`.

-Note that `.pi` is rounded toward zero for reasons discussed below.
+Note that `.pi` is rounded toward zero for reasons discussed later.
 Consequently, `Float(M_PI) != .pi`.

 The use of "epsilon" was avoided because that term has varying definitions among